Meghan Markle made her name as an actress, campaigner and blogger before marrying Prince Harry in May 2018 and becoming the Duchess of Sussex.

 Her father was a cinematographer on the hit 1980s show Married...
 With Children, and her first television appearance in the US was in an episode of the medical drama General Hospital in 2002, before moving on to roles in CSI, Without a Trace and Castle.

-There were bit parts in Hollywood films including Get Him to the Greek, Remember Me and Horrible Bosses, and she was a "briefcase girl" on Deal or No Deal.
+There were leading roles in TV movies such as When Sparks Fly and Dater's Handbook, and bit parts in Hollywood films including Get Him to the Greek, Remember Me and Horrible Bosses, and she was a "briefcase girl" on the US version of game show Deal or No Deal.

-She also appeared in the sci-fi series Fringe, playing FBI special agent Amy Jessup, and her most famous role was Rachel Zane in legal drama Suits.
+She also appeared in the sci-fi series Fringe, playing FBI special agent Amy Jessup, but her most famous role was in Suits.

-Ms Markle was in the show from its launch in 2011, but was written out in the finale of the seventh series, which aired in April.
+Meghan was in the show from its launch in 2011, but was written out in the finale of the seventh series.
 Fittingly, perhaps, she left after her character got married.

-In real life, Ms Markle's union with Prince Harry isn't her first marriage.
+In real life, Meghan's union with Prince Harry wasn't her first marriage.
 In September 2011, she wed film producer Trevor Engelson, but the pair divorced two years later.